zueai/create-mcp/README.md

 Honestly?
 Vibes and good DX.
 Also deployments are blazing fast.

-I don't like running MCP servers locally, and I'm pretty sure most of you don't either.
+I don't like running MCP servers locally, and I'm pretty sure you don't either.
 Now you don't have to run a node process if you just want to create and use minimal API wrapper MCP tools in Cursor.

 All you have to do is write functions.
 Put your descriptions and params in JSDoc comments and it just works.